Last Updated: 12/27/19 | December 27th, 2019

 In 2009, the Maldives started allowing locals to start their own guesthouses.
 This opened the door for several affordable and locally-owned establishments to welcome guests on the islands.

-Though there are still no convenient hostel or dorm options around the country (there is a single hostel on Thulusdhoo Island but it costs $40 USD per night), private rooms can be found for as little as $40 USD per night.
-If you’re traveling with a friend or partner, your share drops to $20 USD.
+Though there are still no convenient hostel dorm options around the country, private rooms at guest houses and B&B can be found for as little as $30 USD per night (though most places average closer to $60–75 USD).
+If you’re traveling with a friend or partner, that price is split in half.
+Either way, it won’t break the bank.

-I used Airbnb, which I found useful because it allows you to communicate directly with the host.
-I stayed on Mahibadoo at the Amazing Noovilu on Ari Atoll.
+I used Airbnb during my visit, which I found useful because it allows you to communicate directly with the host.
+I stayed on Mahibadoo at The Amazing Noovilu.

 My guesthouse owner used to work for the resorts, so he had a great handle on what his guests wanted and how to cater to their needs.
 The room itself was clean and comfortable, with air conditioning and fans.
 The bathroom was Maldivian style: outdoors but completely walled off for privacy, with frangipani plants growing through the sand and up around the shower.